w11k/calendar-for-trello/README.md

 *mobil part is at the very beginning.
 If the dev/deploy command doesn't work check the symlink (www) or simply use "grunt dist" before running the build/run command.*

+before running the app make sure to enable the Content-Security-Policy Line in index.html

 ### mobil setup:
     cd mobil/
     phonegap platform add android